Try adjusting your search terms

 Yes, the Stonehill Wellness Center offers personal training services.
 Interested individuals can find more details on the website or inquire directly at the center for specific training options and schedules.

 Yes, potential residents and their families are encouraged to visit Stonehill Communities.
-Tours can provide valuable insight into the living environment and available services.
+A tour can give you a feel for the living environment, community, and available services.

 During a visit, you can expect a guided tour of the facilities, an overview of the services offered, and an opportunity to meet staff and residents.
 It's a great chance to ask questions and get a feel for the community.